 Getting a price off of a marketing automation vendor’s site often only shows part of the true cost.
 By asking these questions of any marketing automation company you’ve shortlisted in your selection process, you’ll have a better understanding of the true cost of marketing automation.
 Then, once you’ve estimated the true cost, you can move onto estimating the ROI of marketing automation.

 Leading Marketing Automation Platforms

-Now that we’ve outlined a formal process and helped you understand the cost, let’s check out some of the leaders in marketing automation software.
+Now that we’ve outlined a formal process and helped you understand the cost, let’s compare some of the leaders in marketing automation software.

 In today’s fast-paced world, marketing automation tools are essential for remaining on-par with or advancing past your competition.
-Without the use of marketing automation software, you’re leaving money on the table.
+Without the use of these tools, you’re leaving money on the table.
 Knowing that, you need to find a marketing automation platform that best fits your needs and organization.

 In our Marketing Automation Product Guide and Buyer Guide, we matched the 20 most important marketing automation requirements against more than 50 marketing automation vendors.
 Each vendor was scored around how closely they met those requirements, with scores per requirement/category and compiled into an overall score.

 Vendors who lead the marketing automation comparison report included Marketo, CallidusCloud, Act-on, eTrigue, OutMarket, Pardot, and HubSpot.
 Other recommended platforms include Hatchbuck, Genoo, Salesfusion and Net-Results.

 These programs are some of the top marketing automation solutions on the market and can be used to help your business succeed.
 Some of them are more suited for different company and market sizes, so make sure you do a thorough vendor analysis before you select a system.